xixihaha1995/MPI-WRF-EnergyPlus/_6_Coordinate_EP/k7080-HigherResolution/readme.md

 - WRF calling = 1 (get all the mappings, save the 3D-WRF-Mapping-EP variable into spawn_children)
 - WRF calling = 1 (curXlat, curXlong) > call necessary > get corresponding response
 (for each timestep, IDF callback functions will and must be called exactly once.)
+- Deploy on cheyenne.ucar.edu
+    a.
+24 hours HRRR
+    b.
+100 by 100 innermost domain
+    c. (optional) parallel computing WRF with 4 * 4 = 16 processors.

 ### notes
 1. currently, building waste heat is normalized by conditioned building footprint.
 And divided by three floors.